evomassiny/rlox/README.md

 * constant folding
 * lifetime analysis

-Then, somehow come up with an optimal representation of all user-defines types, by turning dict based objects into structs.
+Then, somehow come up with an optimal representation of all user-defined types, by turning dict based objects into structs.

 Finally, when I've came up with an optimized Control Flow Graph, and an optimal